Overview of Data Management and Policies

 Storage and Use of Archived Specimens

 Archived specimens, unless explicitly requested to be destroyed or to be returned to the PI, will be maintained by the Archaeometry Laboratory and made available for future research.
+In most instances this refers to small amounts of prepared ceramic powders or lithic flakes (< 100 mg) that are retained in the event that re-analysis of a specimen is needed.
 Archival specimens are viewed as data in this context, and are subject to identical policies for the compositional data as outlined above.